A248/data-sifter/README.md

 3. Write a SQL query.
 4. Decide whether you want the query results sent to STDOUT or written to another CSV file.

+### Download

+Downloads are available through Github Actions; there are no fixed releases.

+Go to [the Actions page](https://github.com/A248/data-sifter/actions), click on the latest successful build, and a download link will be available at the bottom of the page under "Artifacts."

 ### License

 Licensed under the Apache License 2.0.
 See the license file for more details.